Pritjam/cheesegrater/README.md

 ## Code Examples

-There are some sample SWISS files in the `asm` directory to help you get a feel for the pARMesan assembly format.
+There are some sample SWISS files in the `sws` directory to help you get a feel for the pARMesan assembly format.
 For more information on pARMesan, check out the WIP [docs](https://github.com/Pritjam/pARMesan/blob/main/docs/index.md)